asiniy/ecto_materialized_path/README.md

 `arrange/1`:
 * Saves the order of nodes
-* Raises exception if it wouldn't arrange all nodes from tree to the list.
+* Raises exception if it doesn't arrange all nodes from tree to the list.

 ## Namespace

-You can namespace all your functions on a module, it's very suitable when schema belongs to a couple of trees or in the case of function name conflicts.
+You can namespace all your functions on a module, it's very suitable when schema belongs to a couple of trees or in case of function name conflicts.
 Just do:

 ``` elixir
 use EctoMaterializedPath,